HediBenFraj/mobilab-assignment/README.md

 This repository is created for the Backend engineer position technical assignment at MobiLab Solutions GmbH

+## To Note

+You can follow the process of development 'User Stories' in the repository project which is public

 ## Requirements
     - installed node globally